k-aghakhani/nobel-prize-analysis/README.md

 - **Author:** Kiarash Aghakhani
 - **Email:** kiarash1988@gmail.com

-If you find this project useful, please ⭐ the repository!
-Built with ❤️ using Python.
+If you find this project useful, please ⭐ the repository!/ Built with ❤️ using Python.